hallzy/cpen400a-webapp/README.md

 ## Server Endpoints

+The actual website is hosted at `/` as per the bonus task.

 To retrieve the products from the server use `/products/:filter/:user_token`.
 A user token must be passed and valid for the request to work, and a filter must also be passed.
 To get all products pass the filter `all`.